hit-ustc/Interview-tutorials/README.md

 This project is mainly to collect some learning materials and interview questions, it contains `C/C++`, `Objective-C`, `Python`, `Machine Learning` and so on.
 This project is only for learn to study, without any commercial use.

-Thanks to the people who wrote thses techniques!
+Thanks to the people who wrote these techniques!

 This repository will be maintained for a long time.
 Of course, we can learn and progress together, thank you!